Surgical Weight Loss

 - Are you unable to achieve a healthy body weight for a sustained period of time, even with medically supervised dieting?

 What is Your Body Mass Index (BMI)?

 Your BMI or Body Mass Index is a mathematical formula that is determined by using your height and weight.
 BMI does not actually measure body fat, but generally correlates well with the degree of obesity.
-For example, a person of the same height and weighing 200 pounds would have a BMI of 31 and would be considered obese.
 For individuals with a combination of obesity and comorbidities (such as cardiovascular disease, high cholesterol, type II diabetes, sleep apnea, osteoarthritis, or other conditions) the health risk is greatly increased.

 To calculate your BMI, please visit http://nhlbisupport.com/bmi/.